ajliv/livefyre-php-utils/README.md

 ## Installation

-If using Composer, add this to your composer.json:
+If using Composer (a highly-recommended PHP dependency manager), add this to your composer.json:

 	"require": {
         "livefyre/livefyre-php-utils": "1.0.0"